FluxML/model-zoo/README.md

 ## Usage

-The zoo comes with its own [Julia project](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project), which lists the packages you need to run the models.
-You can run the models by opening Julia in the project folder and running
+Each model comes with its own [Julia project](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project).
+To use this, open Julia in the project folder, and enter

 ```julia
 using Pkg; Pkg.activate("."); Pkg.instantiate()
 ```

-to install all needed packages.
-Then you can run the model code with `include("<model-to-run>.jl")` or by running the model script line-by-line.
+This will install all needed packages, at the exact versions when the model was last updated.
+Then you can run the model code with `include("<model-to-run>.jl")`, or by running the model script line-by-line.

 Models may also be run with NVIDIA GPU support, if you have a CUDA installed.
 Most models will have this capability by default, pointed at by calls to `gpu` in the model code.